 bulleted lists to make long

-pages easier to read.
+pages easier to read and navigate.
 Jump links, which link you to different sections of the same page, also are useful tools.

 Back to Developing an E-Pub